- Newfoundland and Labrador and Ontario have banned insurance companies from using an individual’s credit score to make auto rate risk calculations.

 IBC’s Code of Conduct prohibits insurance companies from:

 - Denying or cancelling insurance policies based solely on a poor credit score

 - Denying a policy because an applicant doesn’t have any credit history

-Since we’re on the topic of consumer credit reports and scores, you may be wondering how to go about reviewing your credit history and how credit reporting agencies rate you.
+You may be wondering how to go about reviewing your credit history and how credit reporting agencies rate you.

 The two primary credit rating agencies operating in Canada are Equifax and TransUnion.
 Both will provide you with digital access to your records for a fee.
 You can also obtain a free paper copy of a consumer disclosure report (a.k.a a credit report) once a year.
 However, you are required to mail either agency a letter along with photocopies of two pieces of identification.
 It takes approximately three weeks for Equifax or TransUnion to respond to your written request.